Key takeaways

 Talk to a credit counselor and try other options before you resort to bankruptcy.

-How do you qualify for debt relief?
+Who qualifies for debt relief?

 How to qualify really depends on the service you’re interested in.
 In general, you have to have a substantial amount of unsecured debt to be eligible.